Gluten-Free Pumpkin Bread

 Storing

-Store the pumpkin bread at room temperature for up to three days or refrigerate for up to five days.
-You can also freeze it, it’s better if you slice it up before freezing so you don’t need to defrost the entire pumpkin bread.
+Store the bread at room temperature for up to 3 days or in the refrigerator for up to 5 days.
+You can also freeze it; slice the bread and place individual slices in an airtight container or freezer bag.

 Variations